 Requests with redirects are usually highlighted in color (here in yellow).
 The diagram also gives you information about the redirects that are set up and where these lead to.

-A waterfall diagram allows you to see at a glance how many and which redirects have been set.
-By the way, this also helps to detect redirect loops after a DNS change.
-Thanks to the yellow markings, we've already been able to detect unnecessary or even harmful redirections several times.
+With a waterfall diagram, you can see at a glance how many and which redirects have been set.
+By the way, this also helps to detect forwarding loops after a DNS change.
+Thanks to the yellow markers, we have been able to detect unnecessary or even harmful redirects on several occasions.

 Yellow highlighted lines mark redirects.

 Tip #7: Recognize errors at a glance

 Occasionally elements of a web page aren't rendered correctly.
 This could be the case for AdSense frames, for example, or integrated maps and fonts.

 In this case, the waterfall diagram displays an error message and marks the line with the relevant query in red.
 The diagram also indicates the type of error and the resource producing the error.